 - a.
 DOE and NNSA Line Management. - (1) Establish procedures (and ensure contractors establish procedures) as necessary to manage startup and restart actions in accordance with the requirements of this Order. - (2) Exercise the delegation authority and document all delegations of authority made under the provisions granted by this Order. - b.
-Heads of DOE Elements/Deputy Administrator for Defense Programs, NNSA must ensure that initiators of procurement requests must identify in procurement requests if the requirements in the CRD (Attachment 1) are to be applied to the award or subawards resulting from the procurement request. - c.
+Heads of DOE Elements/Deputy Director, NNSA, must ensure that initiators of procurement requests indicate in procurement requests if the requirements in the CRD (Attachment 1) are to be applied to the award or subawards resulting from the procurement request. - c.
 Assistant Secretary for Environment, Safety and Health.
-In addition to the general Departmental responsibilities specified in DOE M 411.1, SAFETY MANAGEMENT FUNCTIONS, RESPONSIBILITIES, AND AUTHORITIES MANUAL (the FRAM); the Assistant Secretary for Environment, Safety and Health assigns the Deputy Assistant Secretary for Corporate Safety Assurance to review and comment on the startup and restart process for nuclear facilities.
-This responsibility specifically entails the following: - (1) In coordination with the PSO, perform independent reviews of startup and restart activities as appropriate and provide results of these reviews to DOE Operational Readiness Review team leaders, cognizant operations office managers, and cognizant Secretarial Officers for resolution. - (2) Review and comment on the PSO, operations office, and contractor procedures for startup or restart of nuclear facilities and provide results of these reviews to cognizant operations office managers, and cognizant Secretarial Officers for resolution.
+In addition to the general Departmental responsibilities specified in DOE M 411.1, SAFETY MANAGEMENT FUNCTIONS, RESPONSIBILITIES, AND AUTHORITIES MANUAL (the FRAM), the Assistant Secretary for Environment, Safety and Health assigns the Deputy Assistant Secretary for Oversight to exercise independent oversight of the startup and restart process for nuclear facilities.
+This responsibility specifically entails the following. - (1) In coordination with the PSO, perform independent reviews of startup and restart activities as appropriate and provide results of these reviews to DOE Operational Readiness Review team leaders, cognizant operations office managers, and cognizant Secretarial Officers for resolution. - (2) Assess the PSO, operations office, and contractor procedures for startup or restart of nuclear facilities and provide periodic reports to the Secretary on their effectiveness.

-- (3) In coordination with the PSO and the field office, perform independent review of contractor SNRs and provide results of these reviews to cognizant operations office managers and cognizant Secretarial Officers for resolution. - (4) Review and comment on contractor and DOE plans of action and implementation plans for startup or restart of nuclear facilities for both readiness assessment and Operational Readiness Reviews, including specification of involvement in startup or restart activities proposed by the Office of Corporate Safety Assurance. - (5) Review and comment on the Operational Readiness Review final report recommendations regarding startup or restart to the DOE authorization authority. - (6) Provide any dissenting opinion on the readiness of a facility to startup or restart to DOE line management or the Secretary if a significant safety concern is not being properly corrected. - (7) If requested by the Secretary, concur in the final decision to startup or restart a nuclear facility. - 6.
+(3) In coordination with the PSO and the field office, perform independent review of contractor SNRs and provide results of these reviews to cognizant operations office managers and cognizant Secretarial Officers for resolution.

+- (4) Review and comment on contractor and DOE plans of action and implementation plans for startup or restart of nuclear facilities for both readiness assessment and Operational Readiness Reviews, including specification of involvement in startup or restart activities proposed by the Office of Oversight (EH-2). - (5) Review and comment on the Operational Readiness Review final report recommendations regarding startup or restart to the DOE authorization authority. - (6) Provide any dissenting opinion on the readiness of a facility to start up or restart to DOE line management or the Secretary if a significant safety concern is not being properly corrected. - (7) If requested by the Secretary, concur in the final decision to start up or restart a nuclear facility. - 6.
 CONTACT.
 Questions concerning this Order should be referred to the Director, Office of Nuclear and Facility Safety Policy, at 301-903-3465.